JDecunha/MicroTrackGenerator/README.md

 **/primary/type [name]** (mandatory)

 Specify the name of the primary particle you would like to generate.
-Must be a name of a particle available in the G4ParticleTable.
+The value given must be a name of a particle listed in the G4ParticleTable.

 **/primary/energy [value] [unit]** (mandatory)